HazyResearch/manifest/README.md

 ```
 will retrieve the last 4 model queries and responses.

+## Global Cache
-We further support having queries and results stored in a global cache (without any unique session information) that can be shared across users.
+We support having queries and results stored in a global cache (without any unique session information) that can be shared across users.
 We treat inputs and outputs as key value pairs and support SQLite or Redis backends.
-To start a session with additional global caching using SQLite, run
+To start with global caching using SQLite, run

 ```python
 manifest = Manifest(